Jeh3no/Godot-Plush-Character-Controller-Fork/readme.md

 you need to create a input action in your project for each action, and then type the exact same name into the corresponding input action variable

-(for example : name your move forward action "moveForward", and then type "moveForward" into the variable "moveForwardAction").
+(for example : name your move forward action "move_forward", and then type "move_forward" into the variable "move_forward_action").

 # **Requets**